mohannashahrad/Pileus-518-project/README.md

 - [ ] Recreating Figure 3 [ Avergae Observed Latency for Consistency Choices ]
    - takeaway: latency differs in different consistency levels + with a single consistency choice latency varies client by client

-- [ ]Implementing Monitors [co-located with clients]
+- [ ] Implementing Monitors [co-located with clients]
    - [x] Monitoring the RTT + RTT sliding window
    - [ ] Monitoring the timestamp lag of the nodes

-- [ ] Implement Storage metadata on each storage node
+- [x] Implement Storage metadata on each storage node
+   - [ ] double-check the versioning and timestamps are consistent [milliseconds]
+   - [ ]check the high timestamps on the secondary nodes
+   - NOTE: in the current implementation each shard has a HighTS, if we assume all data is in one shard then effectively each storage node has one high timestamp

 - [ ] Implement min_acceptable read timestamp for different consistency levels